cliff-ah-leong/proworkflow-test/ReadMe.md

 # Additional Instructions
 - The graphql Query and Mutations are supplied in queries.gql file in this repo
 - You are welcome to make use of any component libraries such as Material UI
-- You are free to make any UX decisions which may aid in the usability of this time tracking application
+- You are free to make any UX decisions which may aid in the usability of this time tracking application.
+- Code structure, Component Libraries, UX and Design decisions are likely to be discussion points during the interview so prepare for discussions about these choices.

 ## Additional Tasks (OPTIONAL) - see extended_queries.gql
 -	Extend "Select Task" to give the user the ability to filter/search for specific tasks by providing a search parameter to FILTER_TASKS query